CatalogueOfLife/general/docs/ASSEMBLY.md

 # Source Datasets
 The first step towards the assembly of both catalogues is to get the source datasets into a common structure and to make sure there are no obvious syntactical or semantic errors.
 The CoL Clearinghouse is used to register URL accessible datasets in various standard formats and import them into a common database model.
 The Clearinghouse importer interprets literal string data into well known enumerations, objects and relations, thereby flagging rectified or detected potential problems in the entire range of basic string reading to very specific taxonomic integrity checks.

 The content of each dataset in the [Clearinghouse can be browsed and searched](https://sp2000.github.io/colplus/api/api.html) on its own with the primary purpose to allow a quality assesment and detailed data review.
-For that reason every record also keeps track of the exact verbatim data as it came in and all flagged importing issues can be used for filters to navigate data.
+For that reason every record also keeps track of the exact verbatim data as it came in and all fallged importing issues can be used for filters to navigate data.

 ## Dataset publication